Engineering

 Using Erlang Term Storage for high-performance data registries

-The Problem with Database-Backed Registries
+#The Problem with Database-Backed Registries

-ETS Fundamentals for Registry Design
+#ETS Fundamentals for Registry Design

 ETS tables are created by a process and destroyed when that process terminates.
+For registries, we use :named_table and :public access so any process can read without message passing:

 :ets.new(:agent_registry, [